tostart-pickagreatname/tostart-pickagreatname.github.io/_posts/2016-08-28-first-post.markdown

 <h2>Remarks</h2>
 Most of the above was discovered by following a 2-step process.

-1. I found a page that rendered slowly.
+- I found a page that rendered slowly.
-2. I ran the queries in rails console and counted/examined the SQL queries.
+- I ran the queries in rails console and counted/examined the SQL queries.

-<h2>Next Time</h2>
-In the next blog I'll continue this topic with some tweaks which involve migrations, including creating indices and using cache counters.

-<h2>Additional Reading</h2>
+However, many of the efficiencies came only <i>after</i> I knew what I was going to use the data for.
+It's important not to get too hung up on this at an early stage.

 [bullet]: https://github.com/flyerhzm/bullet